turingschool/front-end-curriculum/projects/palette-picker.md

 Palette Picker will be built in two separate respositories:
 - A back-end repository for your database and server
-- A front-end repository for your user-facing application that will consume the BE repo
+- A front-end repository for your user-facing application that will consume the BE API

 ## Learning Goals